 We are honored to be the only Ballroom Dance Studio on the Htown’s Best Dance Studios list.

 Just High Quality Dance Instruction!

 Most frequent questions and answers

-If you do not have a partner, that perfectly fine and more common than you think!
+If you do not have a partner, that’s perfectly fine and more common than you think!
 During your private dance lessons, you’ll be dancing with your instructor, so having a partner isn’t necessary.
 In group classes and workshops, we encourage partner rotations.
 This allows the students to have the opportunity to dance with multiple partners, including the teacher in most cases.
 Rather its private dance lessons, group dance classes or dance workshops, you don’t need a partner to participate.

 Just like any sport, you should try to wear the proper equipment and attire when participating!
 In dance, first thing you’ll want to do, is to start looking for the proper shoes to dance in.
-There are specific styles of shoes that complement each style of dance.
+There are specific styles of shoes that compliment each style of dance.
 For partner dancing, we recommend starting with a simple ballroom practice shoe.
-This style of shoe will work well, with any style of dance you are learning.
+This style of shoe will work well with any style of dance you are learning.

 In your first dance lesson, your dance instructor will take a few minutes to learn more about your goals and discuss the details of your chosen dance program.
 From there, he/she will discuss your road map and lesson plan for the day.
 After that, you’ll dive into your lesson.
 At the end of the lesson, your instructor will recap the dance lesson and answer any questions you may have.
 Lastly, they’ll give you a few things to work on before your next lesson.

 In your first dance class, the teacher will introduce themselves to everyone and welcome everyone onto the floor.
 Then the teacher will dive into their lesson plan for the class.
 It is important to mention that we encourage partner rotations in group classes and workshops, so you’ll be dancing with multiple people throughout class.
 If you have a partner and do not want to rotate, that’s perfectly fine!